JialinKang/advanced_data_science/README.md

 - [x] Finish my changes
 - [ ] Push my commits to GitHub
 - [ ] Open a pull request

+## Using emoji
+@octocat :+1: This PR looks great - it's ready to merge! :shipit: